Central Theater Command

-The Central Theater Command is one of the five theater commands of the People's Liberation Army of China, and was founded on 1 February 2016.
-Its predecessors were the Beijing Military Region and Jinan Military Region.
+The Central Theater Command is one of the five theater commands of the People's Liberation Army of China.
+Founded on 1 February 2016, its predecessors were the Beijing Military Region, Jinan Military Region, Guangzhou Military Region and Lanzhou Military Region.

 The International Institute for Strategic Studies attributes to the command of 300,000 personnel, consisting of three group armies 81st Group Army, 82nd Group Army, 83rd Group Army (Formerly 27th Group Army, 38th Army, and the 65th Army), two armoured divisions, one mechanised infantry division, five motorised divisions, one artillery division, three armoured, seven motorised infantry, four artillery, a total of five various anti-aircraft brigades, and one anti-tank regiment.
 The command is also augmented by the PLA Beijing Garrison, which consists of the 1st Guard and the 3rd Guard Divisions, and the Beijing Garrison Honor Guard Battalion and Color Guard Company, both of them are charged with public duties, and is also home to the PLA Navy (PLAN) North Sea Fleet and the PLA Air Force (PLAAF) 10th Air Force Corps.
 In addition to guarding the capital, the CTC is the main military theater command in charge of training key personnel for leadership positions through the numerous military academies in the region.

-According to some sources, including the Jamestown Foundation, Air Force Wang Qiang (王强) is the current Commander of the Central Theater Command, replacing Huang Ming (黄铭) and the Theater's Political Commissar is General Xu Deqing (徐德清).
-Lieutenant General Huang Xucong (黄旭聪) is the current Chief of Staff replacing Jia Jiancheng (贾建成).